SudhirMAQLLC/speck-it-sp2dbt-migrator/README.md

 ### Examples

 ```
-@sp-to-dbt migrate the SPs in EDWPRD to dbt
+@sp2dbt migrate the SPs in EDWPRD to dbt
-@sp-to-dbt migrate SP_RPT_SALES in EDWPRD.DATA to dbt
+@sp2dbt migrate SP_RPT_SALES in EDWPRD.DATA to dbt
-@sp-to-dbt migrate all SPs in ANALYTICS_DB.TRANSFORMS to dbt
+@sp2dbt migrate all SPs in ANALYTICS_DB.TRANSFORMS to dbt
 ```

 The agent follows all rules from the [constitution](.specify/memory/constitution.md) automatically — layered architecture, naming conventions, completeness contract, testing requirements.